Myth 1 – “Can liposuction give me a flat tummy?”

-Liposuction can be a safe procedure if certain safety guidelines are followed:
+Liposuction surgery can be a safe procedure if certain safety guidelines are followed:

 - You must select the correct doctor.
 Only a plastic surgeon with M.Ch (Plastic Surgery) or DNB (Plastic Surgery) is qualified to perform liposuctions in India.
 Unqualified doctors or doctors who have only done brief stints of training are recipes for disaster!
 At the same time, your plastic surgeon should be routinely performing liposuctions and body contouring procedures